masuvern/barinsta/README.md

 1. Click the 3 dots on the bottom right corner.
 2. Click "Settings".
 3. Scroll down, click the green button called "Login".
-4. (Recommended, not required) Enable desktop mode if you have 2FA.
-5. Login as usual.
+4. Login as usual.
 Use "Refresh" when needed.
-6. When you see your feed page, click "Get cookies".
+5. When you see your feed page, click "Get cookies".
-7. Test it by checking your direct messages.
+6. Test it by checking your direct messages.
 If it loads, it works!

 ### Contact us